 Looking at the data alone you might think that this would be the case: there are quite simply more older farmers than younger ones.
 But this only gives us part of the picture.
 Other figures reveal that the majority of the older farmers have only relatively small holdings – 6.3 hectares on average, compared to the EU average of 16.2ha.
 And while young farmers collectively have a far smaller overall share of the land available (because there are relatively fewer of them), the actual size of the farms they run is close to the overall average (16.1ha).
 In other words, many of the over-65s are subsistence farmers growing for themselves, and the majority of the land and farms are operated by the

-In fact progressive retirement of the over 65s will free up around 20m ha of agricultural land, enough for 1.2m average farms of average – an attractive prospect for younger farmers who find that access to agricultural land is one of the biggest barriers to entering the profession.
+In fact progressive retirement of the over 65s will free up around 20m ha of agricultural land, enough for 1.2m average farms – an attractive prospect for younger farmers who find that access to agricultural land is one of the biggest barriers to entering the profession.
+Farmer, a profession that has been there for centuries and that will exist as long as humans need to eat and drink.
+In its communication on the "future of food and farming", the European Commission outlines policy options on how to support farmers, especially younger ones.
+A priority is the access to finance, along with investment in research and innovation.

 Younger farmers investing more